Overview

 Industrial Renovation And Expansion performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Document existing conditions and operational constraints is treated as a project decision point, not a handoff moment.
-We connect it to existing utility limitations and keep the team aligned on what must be resolved before the next trade package moves.
+Document existing building conditions, utility limitations, and operational constraints specific to the Hays County industrial facility is treated as a project decision point, not a handoff moment.
+We connect it to existing utility limitations in older Hays County industrial buildings where electrical, water, and gas systems may require upgrade before expansion loads can be connected and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Plan phased work, shutdown windows, and tie-ins is treated as a project decision point, not a handoff moment.
-We connect it to phased operations and keep the team aligned on what must be resolved before the next trade package moves.
+Plan phased work, shutdown windows, and utility tie-ins around the owner's production calendar and critical operational constraints is treated as a project decision point, not a handoff moment.
+We connect it to phased operations planning with construction windows tied to the owner's production calendar and shutdown availability and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver structural and site changes around active use is treated as a project decision point, not a handoff moment.
-We connect it to shutdown windows and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver structural and site changes around active use with temporary barriers and access controls protecting production areas is treated as a project decision point, not a handoff moment.
+We connect it to shutdown windows managed as critical path items — with tie-in durations minimized through pre-fabrication and pre-positioning before the shutdown window opens and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Release modernized areas in logical phases is treated as a project decision point, not a handoff moment.
-We connect it to building-interface conditions and keep the team aligned on what must be resolved before the next trade package moves.
+Release modernized and expanded areas in logical phases with partial CO and operational handback coordinated at each phase is treated as a project decision point, not a handoff moment.
+We connect it to building-interface conditions specific to limestone-cut foundations and older structural systems that may require engineer verification before modification and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the expanded or renovated facility with minimal operational disruption is treated as a project decision point, not a handoff moment.
-We connect it to existing utility limitations and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the expanded or renovated facility with minimal operational disruption and complete EARC, TCEQ, and Hays County documentation is treated as a project decision point, not a handoff moment.
+We connect it to existing utility limitations in older Hays County industrial buildings where electrical, water, and gas systems may require upgrade before expansion loads can be connected and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit